Most Buzzer Beaters in NBA History

 Utah eventually won that series, 4-3, to advance to the second round.

-LeBron James Still Has Time
+LeBron Still Has Time

 NBA Odds at the Online Sportsbook